What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 Introduction: The Medium in the Corner of the Frame

 In 1974, Marc Chagall installed The Four Seasons in the plaza of the First National Bank of Chicago.
 He was eighty-seven years old and had been making art for more than sixty years.
-The work is roughly seventy feet long and fourteen feet high, composed of more than two hundred and fifty individual mosaic panels, each one surfaced in hand-cut glass and stone tesserae.
-Chagall designed it as a gift to the city, a work in a medium he had studied in the south of France under the mosaic master Lino Melano.
+The work is roughly seventy feet long and fourteen feet high, composed of 128 mosaic panels surfaced in hand-chipped glass and stone tesserae in more than 250 colors.
+Chagall designed it as a gift to the city, a work in a medium he had made his own in the south of France through years of collaboration with the mosaicist Lino Melano, who began fabricating its panels under Chagall’s direction.
 It stands today in Chase Tower Plaza, walked past by millions of people every year, reproduced on Chicago tourism materials, acknowledged in every serious account of Chagall’s later career.

 Now open any major scholarly monograph on Marc Chagall.
 Read the catalog raisonné.
 Work through the critical literature on his contribution to twentieth-century art.
 The paintings get the chapters.
-The stained glass at the Hadassah Hebrew University Medical Center gets its own substantial section; so do the windows at the United Nations and at Reims Cathedral.
+The stained glass at the Hadassah Hebrew University Medical Center gets its own substantial section; so do the Peace window at the United Nations and the axial-chapel windows at Reims Cathedral.
 The Four Seasons — the mosaic in Chicago — is present in the way you acknowledge something you are not sure how to categorize: carefully, at the edge of the frame, in a photograph caption rather than an argument.

 This is not a case of a minor work being underappreciated.
 The Four Seasons is a major work by one of the twentieth century’s most famous artists, executed in a medium he had deliberately chosen and studied, and installed permanently in one of the most visible public spaces in the United States.
 The scholarship’s treatment of it is not an oversight.
 It is a reflex — the reflex that says painting is where the argument lives, and mosaic is where you note a decorative flourish and move on.
 Even for Chagall.
 Even in 1974.
 Even in 2026.